The Government announced on Monday 22 February that all pupils will return to school and college from 8 March in England.

 Therapies and specialist interventions from external staff

-We worked with our commissioned private therapy providers to develop contingency plans in case of a second lockdown.
 We continue to fund private providers for the delivery of provision set out in EHCPs.

 However, due to risk assessments the delivery may not be possible in the exact way as described in the EHCP.
 Providers will use remote technology and contingency plans and risk assessments to inform any face to face delivery.
 This may be within clinical or other settings rather than educational settings.
 If provision is not in place, contact us.